Skip to:

 One common misconception is that Scrumban is simply a stepping stone between Scrum and Kanban.
 While it can serve that purpose, it’s a fully-fledged methodology on its own, offering distinct advantages to teams that need both structure and flexibility.

-Some may assume that because Scrumban is more flexible, it lacks planning.
+Given its flexible style, it's easy to assume that Scrumban lacks planning.
 In reality, Scrumban involves continuous planning, allowing teams to adjust their priorities as needed without sacrificing the benefits of long-term thinking.

 Scrumban is often seen as a temporary framework for teams moving from Scrum to Kanban, but it can be a long-term solution.
 Many teams find that it strikes the right balance between the structure of Scrum and the flexibility of Kanban, making it a sustainable method for continuous improvement.